Terms and Conditions – Astor Hostels

 3.23 Long term guests will be presented with a different set of terms to sign upon arrival.
 These will change depending on the time of year and length of stay.
 Those terms do not override these terms they are an appendix to these terms when deemed applicable

 4.1 Payment taken can be done by Visa, Master Card, or Cash depending on booking source and booking type.
+Be aware that we don’t accept AMEX (American Express)

 4.2 Cash payments are not being accepted during the Corona Virus pandemic